 Book Reviews - Canadian Politics

 If you're a fan of The West Block, At Issue, Sunday Scrum and Question Period, and alternate between Power Play and Power&Politics weekdays at 5, I think you'll find these books worth reading.
-They're all in the Ottawa Public Library.
+They were all in the Ottawa Public Library when this was written in 2012.

 Tragedy in the Commons